 Pat Fiske, Aboriginal Protest in 'Australia Daze', 1988.
 Courtesy of the National Film and Sound Archive.

 In the 1980s, awareness grew in the Australian public that Indigenous experience since white settlement was more complicated and shocking than had been acknowledged.

-Australia’s Bicentenary in 1988 raised the question of whether the public should celebrate two hundred years of white presence in Australia or Indigenous survival during this period (see Foley’s Article The Sydney Morning Herald and Representation of the 1988 Bicentennial ).
+Australia's Bicentenary in 1988 raised the question of whether the public should celebrate two hundred years of white presence in Australia or Indigenous survival during this period (see Foley's Article The Sydney Morning Herald and Representation of the 1988 Bicentennial).
 The documentary Australia Daze (Fiske 1988) reflects this ambivalence.
 The footage of the documentary was filmed on the day of the Bicentennial in various locations around Australia.
-It includes a section on the Aboriginal Protest (watch clip here).
-An Indigenous speaker describes the day as both the morning of a genocide and the 'celebration of a survival' and criticises the “lie of ‘terra nullius’” and its devastating results.
+It includes a section on the Aboriginal Protest (watch clip from Australia Daze).
+An Indigenous speaker describes the day as both the mourning of a genocide and the 'celebration of a survival' and criticises the lie of 'terra nullius' and its devastating results.

 No More 'Terra Nullius' – 1990s

 The 1992 Mabo Land Rights Case exposed the myth of 'terra nullius', and recognised the rights of Indigenous people to land (See Land & Sea Rights).
 The documentary, Mabo: Life of an Island Man (Graham 1997) provides a window into the struggle of Torres Strait Islander Eddie Mabo to have his rights to ancestral land recognised.
 The landmark decision was only achieved after his death.
 The Mabo Case influenced the portrayal of land in many films that followed including Vacant Possession (Nash 1994) and even The Castle (Sitch 1997).
 The fictional court case in The Castle relies on the Mabo decision, although the characters are largely ignorant of its real repercussions.